A CPE Based VoIP Monitoring Solution

 - Management and Reporting

-- Linux or Windows based embedded application support
+- Supports Linux or Windows based applications

 - Industry standard reporting mechanism like SNMP, Radius, TCP/IP